Dosage Form: vaginal suppository

 Safety and efficacy in children have not been established.

 Clinical studies of Terconazole vaginal suppositories did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.

 During controlled clinical studies conducted in the United States, 284 patients with vulvovaginal candidiasis were treated with Terconazole 80 mg vaginal suppositories.
 Based on comparative analyses with placebo (295 patients), the adverse experiences considered adverse reactions most likely related to Terconazole 80 mg vaginal suppositories were headache (30.3% vs. 20.7% with placebo) and pain of the female genitalia (4.2% vs. 0.7% with placebo).
-Adverse reactions that were reported but were not statistically significantly different from placebo were burning (15.2% vs. 11.2% with placebo) and body pain (3.9% vs. 1.7% with placebo).
+Adverse reactions that have also been reported but were not statistically significantly different from placebo were burning (15.2% vs. 11.2% with placebo) and body pain (3.9% vs. 1.7% with placebo).
 Fever (2.8% vs. 1.4% with placebo) and chills (1.8% vs. 0.7% with placebo) have also been reported.
-The therapy-related dropout rate was 3.5% and the placebo therapy-related dropout rate was 2.7%.
 The adverse drug experience on Terconazole most frequently causing discontinuation was burning (2.5% vs. 1.4% with placebo) and pruritus (1.8% vs. 1.4% with placebo).

 General: Asthenia, Influenza-Like Illness consisting of multiple listed reactions including fever and chills, nausea, vomiting, myalgia, arthralgia, malaise

 Skin: Rash, Toxic Epidermal Necrolysis, Urticaria